mbachry/php2json/README.rst

 * behaviour is undefined in presence of unicode strings

-* input data must adhere to JSON standards, most notably: array keys must be strings or values easily convertable to strings (such as integers)
+* input data must adhere to JSON standards, most notably: array keys must be strings or values easily convertible to strings (such as integers)